Skip to content

 Changes are saved automatically, and you can see your workflow update in real-time.

-Use the SuperPlane CLI to manage canvases programmatically:
+Use the SuperPlane CLI to manage an app canvas programmatically:

 Terminal window